jim3/Network-Packet-Analyzer/README.md

 ### Network Packet Analyzer (Wireshark/TShark)

-A script that analyzes Tshark/Wireshark packets (JSON format).
+An app that analyzes exported Wireshark packets in JSON format [see here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html).
 The project started after I realized you could export packet information from WireShark in JSON format.
-One of my favorite things to do is work with JSON so I wanted to see if I could use the data to gain insights into the network traffic of my home network.
+One of my favorite things to do lately is work with JSON so I wanted to see if I could use the data to gain insights into the network traffic of my home network.

-The script is still a work in progress but currently it extracts the following data:
+It's still a work in progress but currently it extracts the following data:

 1. Source & Destination IP addresses